 The Great Birmingham Run is a fantastic event which took place last month and saw over 20,000 runners take part.
 The course takes in some of Birmingham’s most iconic sights including the Bullring, Edgbaston cricket ground and Cadbury World.
-Partner Katie has taken part in the half marathon twice before and thoroughly enjoyed the experience.
 Here at The Physiotherapy Partners, we are super proud of everyone that took part and did Birmingham proud during the half-marathon.

 The Physiotherapy Partners know that running can give you both pain and joy.
 Running is a fantastic activity that is simple, cheap and easy to do.
 Taking up running can help you keep fit, lose weight and can be a great way to clear your mind.
 Unfortunately, running injuries are very common, with research suggesting at any one time an estimated 25% of runners will have an injury.
 Common causes are usually because of changes in your distance, time, intensity, footwear or running technique.